wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Code coverage report with customizable levels.
 - [x] Browser of failing snapshot tests with a diff preview (if you use [swift-snapshot-testing](https://github.com/pointfreeco/swift-snapshot-testing)).
 - [x] Advanced log parser to detect all errors, warnings, and failing tests to present them nicely formatted.
-- [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and attach the debugger.
+- [x] [nvim-dap](https://github.com/mfussenegger/nvim-dap) helper functions to let you easily build, run, and debug apps.
 - [x] [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) integration with console window to show app logs.
 - [x] [lualine.nvim](https://github.com/nvim-lualine/lualine.nvim) integration to show selected device, test plan, and other project settings.
 - [x] Picker with all available actions.